-As a leading liberal arts college, Davidson has made its primary purpose to help students lead lives of leadership and service.
-Davidson does so by embedding leadership and service opportunities as a key part of the Davidson student experience.
-These opportunities reach through the local Davidson community into the Charlotte metro area.
-Many of these service opportunities run through Davidson's Center for Civic Engagement (CCE), which helps connect students, faculty, and staff with opportunities to help build community capacity and impact positive, community-driven change.
-Through the CCE, students can access fellowships and internships; grant funding; and other civic programming that allows Davidson affiliates to live the college's values.
+Davidson's primary purpose is to help students develop humane instincts and discipline and creative minds for lives of leadership and service.
+The college does so by making leadership and service opportunities a key part of the student experience.
+These opportunities extend from the local Davidson community into the Charlotte metro area.
+Many of these opportunities are coordinated through the college's Center for Civic Engagement (CCE), which helps connect students, faculty, and staff with community capacity-building work.
+Through the CCE, students access fellowships and internships, grant funding, and other civic programming that align with the college's values.

-Davidson's staff and faculty are also tremendously committed to service and civic leadership.
-Through the Community-Engaged Faculty Fellows program, select faculty deepen their scholarship by helping to build the capacity of the Davidson community in the Charlotte metro area, and provide input into faculty resources for community-based, experiential learning.
-23 In addition to this, non-faculty staff also volunteer with several organizations in and around the local Davidson community, as both local employees and residents.
+Davidson's staff and faculty are also committed to service and civic leadership.
+Through the Community-Engaged Faculty Fellows program, select faculty deepen their scholarship by helping to build the capacity of the Davidson community and the Charlotte metro area, and provide input into faculty resources for community-based, experiential learning.
+In addition, staff also volunteer with civic and non-profit organizations in and around the Davidson community.